Which of the following best describes the difference between aver... | Study Prep in Pearson+

-What is the average velocity of an object that travels meters in seconds?
+What is the average velocity of a basketball if it travels a distance of meters in seconds?

 Table of contents